 Part 2: Authentication & Authorization

-At heart, Akeyless is all about authenticating identities and authorizing them to access secrets.
+Akeyless is primarily about authenticating identities and authorizing them to access secrets.

 The platform serves two main types of identities: human and machine identities.
-When we say "machine", we are referring collectively to scripts, services, microservices, containers, VMs, and so on - anything that is not run manually using a human identity.
+"Machine" refers collectively to scripts, services, microservices, containers, VMs, and anything that is not run manually using a human identity.

 Each identity is represented by an Authentication Method object.
 Akeyless supports several types of authentication methods: AWS IAM, Azure AD, GCP, OCI IAM, API key, Kubernetes Auth, SAML, LDAP, OIDC, OAuth2.0/JWT, Certificate, and Universal Identity (UID)™.